 If you want to work from a starting point for your basic bikini diet, here’s what to do.

 First: Calculate your NEED!

-Did you know that even the most inactive individual will burn additional calories over their BMR just by just doing normal bodily functions like laughing and smiling?
+Did you know that even the most inactive individual will burn additional calories over their basal metabolic rate (BMR) just by just doing normal bodily functions like laughing and smiling?
 For a much better understanding of how many calories your body uses each day, you need to add your activity level into the overall equation.

-To find out your total daily calorie needs or TDEE (total daily energy expenditure), just multiply your BMR by the activity factor that is appropriate for your lifestyle as indicated on the screen:
+To find out your total daily calorie needs, just multiply your BMR by the activity factor that is appropriate for your lifestyle as indicated:

 - Sedentary (little or no exercise): BMR x 1.2